vre-charite/Documentation/VRE Deployment Guide.md

 ## Create PVCs for vre greenroom and core
 ## Deploy neo4j

+Please use this version of the neo4j image: ghcr.io/vre-charite/neo4j:4.0.8

 To login to the portal you need to create an admin user in the neo4j db like this